flux-subsystem-argo/flamingo/README.md

 ![image](./images/argocd-pods-ready.png)

-Finally, port forward and open your browser to http://localhost:8080
+After that you can port forward and open your browser to http://localhost:8080

 ```
 kubectl -n argocd port-forward svc/argocd-server 8080:443